-- English and other Europeans settled primarily in Coastal Plain (Tidewater) and Piedmont regions. - Germans and Scots-Irish settled primarily in the Shenandoah Valley, which was along the migration route. - Africans were brought primarily to the Coastal Plain (Tidewater) and Piedmont regions to work in tobacco fields which required a great deal of labor. - Prior to the arrival of the settlers, American Indians lived throughout Virginia. - After the settlers arrived, most were forced inland.
+- English and other Europeans settled primarily in Coastal Plain (Tidewater) and Piedmont regions. - Germans and Scots-Irish settled primarily in the Shenandoah Valley, which was along the migration route. - Africans were settled primarily in the Coastal Plain (Tidewater) and Piedmont regions where tobacco agriculture required a great deal of labor. - Prior to the arrival of the settlers, American Indians lived throughout Virginia.
+After the settlers arrived, most were forced inland.